When will I feel like myself again after losing a pet?

 Find the right support

 Finding the right support system to help you navigate through your grief is important.
 I wrote a post called 5 Online resources for pet loss support a while back.
-I found a few support groups through Facebook and also the blogging community that helped me in my time of grief.
+I found a few support groups through Facebook regarding losing a pet and also a blogging community that helped me in my time of grief.

 Most importantly, I found my greatest support from family and friends during my time of grieving the loss of Dusty.
 It’s so crucial to find the right type of support when in such a vulnerable state.